-The College Governors approved a financial plan in July 2020 which sets objectives for the period to July 2021 and demonstrates financially how the College can expect to deliver its strategic plan and objectives.
+The College Governors approved a financial plan in July 2021 which sets objectives for the period to July 2022 and demonstrates financially how the College can expect to deliver its strategic plan and objectives.
 Because of the continuing impact of Covid-19 and related uncertainties about how it will affect College operations during that period, the plan has more elements of estimation and risk outside the College's control than in other years.
-The plan has an operating deficit of £189,000 but the Governors evaluated the plan carefully and consider that the underlying business remains strong and expect to return to budgets that are in surplus after the pandemic is over.
-Additionally it was noted that the cashflow associated with the deficit budget was cash generative and so does not diminish the College's cash reserves.
+The plan has an operating surplus of £94,000 and the Governors evaluated the plan carefully and consider that the underlying business remains strong and expect to maintain annual budgets that are in surplus after the pandemic is over.
+Additionally, it was noted that the cashflow associated with the budget was cash generative and so helps improve the College's cash reserves and current ratio which is currently significantly below the financial objective target.